ygfalcon/Solsniper-zero/README.md

    ```bash
    ./scripts/mac_setup.py
    ```
+   The run writes a machine-readable summary to `macos_setup_report.json` so you can review each step's result without scanning the full log.
 2. The startup script automatically installs the Metal-enabled PyTorch build on Apple Silicon.
 To install manually, run:
    ```bash
    pip install torch==2.1.0 torchvision==0.16.0 \